-Patients are also required to attend holistic therapies.
+Patients enrolled in the Partial Hospitalization Program are also encouraged to attend holistic therapies.
 Over the course of the past several years, holistic methods of addiction treatment have gained immense popularity throughout recovery communities nationwide.
-Holistic treatment entails a greater focus on the spiritual component of recovery, and includes practices such as yoga, meditation, acupuncture, and art therapy.
-We require our patients to participate in multiple variations of holistic therapy, including:
+Holistic treatment entails a greater focus on the spiritual component of recovery and includes practices such as yoga, meditation, acupuncture, and art therapy.
+We encourage our patients to participate in multiple variations of holistic therapy, including:

 Partial Hospitalization Program

-We require our patients to participate in multiple variations of holistic therapy, including:
+We encourage our patients to participate in multiple variations of holistic therapy, including:

 - Art therapy